 Please submit a support request for any questions or get in touch with your account manager directly.

 Have you Transitioned an account previously?
-For those users that have transitioned a ManageBac account previously or are looking for a refresher, the QuickStart checklist & guide below will serve as a reminder to the key points and best-practices.
+Are you just looking for a refresher?
+The QuickStart checklist & guide below will serve as a reminder to the key points and best-practices.

-A. Lock ManageBac / B. Archive Graduated & Transition Existing Students / C. Archive Individual Students / D. Add newly enrolled Students / E. Update Faculty
+A. Lock ManageBac / B. Archive Graduated & Transition Existing Students/ C. Add Newly Enrolled Students

 A. Review Subjects, Phases & Levels / B. Review Standards & Scope & Sequence / C. Transition or Archive existing Classes / D. Create New Classes